Maryland–National Capital Area programs

 - PSC Procedures for Meetings

 Stork's Nest® is a collaborative project between the March of Dimes and Zeta Phi Beta Sorority, Inc. Launched nationally in 1972, this program has both service and educational components.
-The service is the establishment of a distribution site, the "Nest," where expectant mothers, referred by cooperating hospitals, clinics, and health centers, can get necessary items such as maternity clothes, layettes and furniture at minimal or no cost.
-The educational component consists of seven sessions covering prenatal care, nutrition, drugs, alcohol and smoking, genetics, infant care and parenting.
+The service is the establishment of a distribution site, the "Nest," where expectant mothers, referred by cooperating hospitals, clinics, and health centers, can get necessary items such as maternity clothes, layettes and baby products at minimal or no cost.
+The educational component consists of seven covering such topics as prenatal care, nutrition, drugs, alcohol and smoking, breastfeeding, infant care and parenting.

 In the Maryland-National Capital Area Chapter, Stork's Nests are located in the following locations: